-PFAS has again been in the news this week after it emerged that it had been found in fire-fighting foams still used and stored at Nelson Airport.
-But what exactly are PFAS…
+In 2018, PFAS was again been in the news, after it emerged that it had been found in fire-fighting foams still used and stored at Nelson Aiport.
+But what exactly are PFAS?

 PFAS are a large group of man-made chemical compounds that have both industrial and consumer uses.
 PFOS (Perfluoroocane sulfonate) and PFOA (perfluorooctanoic acid) are two compounds in the PFAS family that are of particular interest.